Alice-babayalo/Pet-Adoption-and-caring-management-system/README.md

 This project enables one to adopt a pet or many pets according to their desire.
 This will advance the love of ecosystem and animals in human.
-These pets may be cats :cat: , dogs :dod: , pirates :pirate:, fish :fish: in aquariums... and other animals which are human friendly.
+These pets may be cats :cat: , dogs :dog: , parrots :parrot:, fish :fish: in aquariums... and other animals which are human friendly.
 One can make a recommendation of what kind of pet he or she wants and we can take care of the matter at the speed of light!
 ---
 This project helps the ecosystem problem where we can find some animals living unfairy because they are just animals.
 They actually need the love and care from human being.
 This project will help human interact with these animals as they will be able to adopt pets they wish and live with those animals as their domestic animals, care for them and make the world better.
 ---